nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Design & implementation

 The application has been broken down into different segments so that users would find it easy to navigate from one segment to the next one.
 There are three segments within the application:
-* Subjects: This segment edits the list of all the subjects present within the application and takes care of relevant commands such as add subject, delete subject or find subject.
+* Main: This segment edits the list of all the subjects present within the application and takes care of relevant commands such as add subject, delete subject or find subject.
 * Subject: This segment is accessed through the `subject NAMEOFSUBJECT` command.
 The user would then look at the individual subjects and then would be able to add either tasks or topics.
 * Topic : This segment is accessed through the `topic NAMEOFTOPIC` command.
 The user can add, delete or find flashcards in this segment.

-The code is broken down into different packages, which combine classes that perform a similar functionality.
+The code contains the main class Revised, as well as different packages, which combine classes that perform a similar functionality.
 Here are the list of packages:
 * Card: In charge of classes related to the subject, topic, flashcard and quiz functionalities
-    - Quiz
-        * Quiz
-        * Result
-        * ResultList
-        * TopicQuiz
-        * SubjectQuiz
-    - Flashcard
-    - Subject
-    - SubjectList
-    - Topic
-    - TopicList

 * Command: In charge of reading the command and calling the relevant methods.
 The package itself holds the following packages.
-    - Flashcard
-    - Subject
-    - Topic
-    - Task

 * Exceptions: Deals with the various exceptions which are thrown in the application.
-    -flashcard
-    - storage
-    - subject
-    - task
-    - topic
 * Parser: Parses the commands and instantiates the relevant command classes.
 * Storage: Stores the data in an external folder
 * Task: Contains the classes for the different types of tasks.
 * Ui: In charge of interaction with the user.

+### Card Package
+The Card package consists of different classes that holds information on the main functionalities of the application, and is split into 2 packages, quiz and task, as well as Subject, Topic and Flashcard classes.
+- Quiz Package
+    * Quiz class
+    * Result class
+    * TopicQuiz class
+    * SubjectQuiz class
+- Task Package
+    * Deadline class
+    * Event class
+    * Task class
+    * Todo class
+- Flashcard class
+- Subject class
+- Topic class

+Each of the classes in the card package contains:
+* Getters and Setters of its own attributes
+* methods that alter an instance of its own class

-### Quiz package
+#### Quiz package
-The `Storage` package holds the necessary classes for the quiz functionality of this application.
-The following are the classes in the package:an abstract`Quiz` class, a `Result` class, a `SubjectQuiz` class and a `TopicQuiz` class.
+The `Quiz` package holds the necessary classes for the quiz functionality of this application.
+The following are the classes in the package.
+An abstract`Quiz` class, a `Result` class, a `SubjectQuiz` class and a `TopicQuiz` class.

-#### Quiz class
+##### Quiz Class
 `Quiz` class is an abstract class in the `Quiz` package.
 It is holds the result of a quiz class and the list of flashcards from any subject or topic classes which the user calls the quiz for.
 Furthermore, it contains a checkAnswer() method the checks the answer that the user had given with the correct answer of the quiz.
 If the user enters the correct answer, the existing score is incremented by one.
-Else, the contents of the flashcards and the incorrect answer provided by the user is transferred to the  `incorrectAnswers` list.
+Else, the contents of the flashcards and the incorrect answer provided by the user are transferred to the  `incorrectAnswers` list.
 Once the user finished the quiz, the application would print the questions that the users did not answer correctly, along the the answer that was provided by the user.

-#### SubjectQuiz
+##### SubjectQuiz class
 `SubjectQuiz` class inherits from the `Quiz` class and initiates the quiz.
 The `startQuiz` method calls for the  `setupQuiz` method checks for the presence of topics or flashcards.
 Else, the application throws the `NoTopicException` for the former, and the `NoFlashcardException` for the latter.
 If the topics have flashcards, then these are transferred to the